wbrawner/jelos.org/docs/play/add-games.md

 ## Option 4: Linux OS

-JELOS' storage drive is formated as ext4 which can be read navtively by linux operating systems.
+JELOS' storage drive is formated as ext4 which can be read natively by linux operating systems.
 Plugging in your SD card into an linux OS will enable you to browse the directories and add files directly.